xeraa/cms-security/README.md

 ## Conclusion
 What did we learn?
 I think all projects are doing a pretty good job overall.
 There are differences, but if you factor in LOC, features,… the projects are more similar than I would have expected.

 Will I take back my initial comment on TYPO3?
 Not really.
-While 2011 has been much better than 2010, I'm still not too impressed with their numbers -- sorry!
-Having said that, it's hard or nearly impossible to have a totally fair comparison.
+While 2011 has been much better than 2010, I am still not too impressed with their numbers -- sorry!
+Having said that, it is hard or nearly impossible to have a totally fair comparison.

 &copy; 2012 [Philipp Krenn](https://twitter.com/xeraa): [Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/)